appserver-io/appserver/_docs/basic-usage.md

 ## Start and Stop Scripts

-In combination with the application server we deliver several standalone processes that are needed for proper functioning of different features.
+In combination with the application server we deliver several other standalone processes that are needed for proper functioning of different features.

 For these processes, we provide the following start and stop scripts for all nix like operating systems.
-They work the way they normally do based on the regarding system.
+The scripts work the same way, as any others do, in regards to the OS.

 | Script    | Description |
 | ----------| ----------- |